 - 2 cups all-purpose flour

-Cream butter and sugar, add vanilla, sift in flour and corn starch.
+Cream butter and sugar, add vanilla, sift in flour and cornstarch.
 Bring together by hand to a smooth dough.
+Press dough into a buttered 8×8 pan or roll out to ½ inch thick and cut to desired shape.
 Wrap in cling-film and let rest in refrigerator for a minimum of one hour or overnight.
-Roll out to ½ inch thick and cut to desired shape.

 Bake 150C/300F for 20 – 25 minutes (best when not browned or only slightly coloured)